 All school districts and charter schools are required to annually administer the nine-question State Performance Plan, Indicator 8: Parent Involvement Survey to all parents of students with an Individualized Education Program (IEP).

-Parent Involvement Survey is open through May 31, 2021!
+The Parent Involvement Survey is open February 2 through May 31, 2023.

 The ESS Parent Survey application is accessed via ADE Connect.
 To obtain access to the application, please contact your Entity Administrator.

 SY ‘23 results are available via ADEConnect.
 Refer to the FAQ section below for more information.

 Utilize the following approaches to boost parent involvement and strengthen partnerships.

 Provide a draft IEP prior to the meeting and encourage parental input.
 Include proposals and all relevant documents.

 Greet parents upon arrival and introduce all participants.